 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

 If you need your oven for other purposes, our Crockpot Ham is here to save the day.
-After a lot of testing and research, we found the best way to slow cook a spiral ham and how to avoid a dried out piece of pork.
-Serve with our 5 ingredient Pineapple Sauce for an impressive yet easy meal for a crowd.
+After a lot of testing and research, we found the best way to slow cook a spiral ham and how to avoid a dried-out piece of pork.
+Serve with our 5-ingredient Pineapple Sauce or Cranberry Orange Sauce for an impressive yet easy meal for a crowd.

 Disclaimer: This post was created in partnership with Hy-Vee (Columbia).